 2.5.
-Network Licensees must work collaboratively with each other and DNOs to ensure the Collaboration Portal is up to date at all times.
+Network Licensees must work collaboratively with each other to ensure the Collaboration Portal is up to date.
 In addition Network Licensees should annually review this portal and make appropriate changes to improve its accessibility and content.
 We expect this review to be informed by interested parties consultation on the quality of information provided and the usability of the Collaboration Portal.